mathie/mathie.github.io/_drafts/retrospective-prime-directive.markdown

 It's easy to think of examples of this from the software development landscape.
 I have taken shortcuts when implementing a particular feature, because we're up against a hard deadline imposed by an external stakeholder.
-I've missed out on writing the best possible tests for my code, because I lacked the knowledge of the testing framework.
+I've missed out on writing the best possible tests for my code because I lacked the knowledge of the testing framework.
 I've introduced bugs into production software because I didn't fully understand the problem domain.

-In some cases (most, I hope!), I've made the right choice, because I had access to all the information I needed in order to make the best possible decision.
-And in the situations where I didn't have access to that information, I hope I provided my boss with enough context (from my environment) for her to make the right decision.
+In some cases (I hope!), I've made the right choice, because I had access to all the information I needed in order to make the best possible decision.
+And in the situations where I didn't have access to that information, I hope I provided my boss with enough context (from my environment) for her to make the right decision with her more complete context.

 But in some cases, in retrospect, I know I've made poor decisions.
 In the examples I can think of, I thought I was doing the right thing at the time, but